 I finally reached the Royal Observatory of Greenwich by 6 o'clock, but it had already been closed for the day.

-Not a big deal, here is the picture of the world famous Greenwich or 0° meridian and the story how it's all begun and become a centre of world's time system.
+Not a big deal, here is the picture of the world-famous Greenwich or 0° meridian and the story of how it all began and became the centre of the world's time system.

-But not until the railway web spread across England that GMT started to be used as a standard time to avoid confusion with railway timetables (yes, every village and town had their own mean time).
-GMT was also popularized by British mariners in 1700s as it was used to measure a longitude or a distance east-west from the Greenwich meridian.
+But not until the railway web spread across England that GMT started to be used as a standard time to avoid confusion with railway timetables (yes, every village and town had their own meantime).
+GMT was also popularized by British mariners in the 1700s as it was used to measure a longitude or a distance east-west from the Greenwich meridian.

 Fast forward to 2014-2015: we no longer rely on the clock at the Royal Observatory of Greenwich.
-Instead, we now use JILA Strontium Atomic Clock that is so precise that it neither loses nor gains a second in 15 billion years, according to National Institute of Standards and Technology (NIST).
+Instead, we now use the JILA Strontium Atomic Clock which is so precise that it neither loses nor gains a second in 15 billion years, according to the National Institute of Standards and Technology (NIST).
 And if it does lose or gain a second after that, who would then care?

 And for those who crave to learn more about the famous British marine history - there is the National Maritime Museum.
 Enjoy!